Omulosi/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Relational databases represent a collection of related 2-D tables for structuring data for easy access whereas SQL is a query language for retrieving or modifying data in the relational database.

 - [ ] Why do tables need a `primary key`?

+  To reference each data entry uniquely for easy and efficient access.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    An intermediary table that links the primary keys in each of the tables to each other.

 ## Minimum Viable Product